nourasharawy/CounterApplication/README.md

-# CounterApplication
+# Counter Pro
-CounterApplication implemented using 3 statemanagent technuiques in FLutter  (Provider , Bloc  and GetX)
+Counter Pro is a simple Flutter Application ,pressed on '+' button to increment the counter widget by 1 , it is implemented using 3 statemanagent technuiques in FLutter  (Provider , Bloc  and GetX)